Last updated on December 15, 2022

 Commander, also known as EDH, is a casual multiplayer format beloved by many Magic players.
 Commander events vary in terms of their competitiveness and power level.
 I’ve seen some stores payout to the winner of Commander pods while others have players vote on who deserves prizes based on varying criteria like “most interesting deck” or “most epic play.”

-If you’d like to get started playing Commander, buying a preconstructed deck is highly recommended!
+If you’d like to start playing, buying a preconstructed Commander deck is highly recommended!

 Modern

 Modern is the most popular eternal format.
 This is another Constructed format like Standard where you battle other players with a 60-card deck of your choosing.
-But unlike Standard there’s a massive card pool for you to draw from with nearly 20 years of Magic available.
-Competitive Modern decks can also be both expensive and complicated to play in comparison to Standard.
+But unlike Standard, there’s a massive card pool for you to draw from with more than 20 years of Magic available.
+Competitive Modern decks can be both expensive and complicated to play in comparison to Standard.
 It’s an awesome experience, but probably not where I’d want to start if I were newer to the game.

 Chain Stores and Retailers